rcr-software/How-To-Program/Lessons/Lesson 2/README.txt

 	First time setup:

+	go to https://github.com/rcr-software/How-To-Program and fork the repo (top right) to get code link (for adding remote) click on code and copy the link

-		git init					//starts the git repo in that dir git config --global user.name "FIRST LAST"	//adds your name to git git config --global user.email "email"		//ads an email for git git remote add origin <link>			//adds the GitHub repo to the folder
+		git init					//starts the git repo in that dir git config --global user.name "FIRST LAST"	//adds your name to git git config --global user.email "email"		//ads an email for git git remote add origin <link>			//adds the GitHub repo to the folder (link the rcr github git remote add myOrigin <link>			//add the repo you forked

 	git pull origin master					//this will update you master branch to be the same as GitHub git checkout -b <branch name>				//create a new branch to start working in.